-Online masters in adult education programs are designed to meet the needs of busy professionals.
+What is an Online Masters in Adult Education?Online masters in adult education programs are designed to meet the needs of busy professionals.
 Most programs allow you to perform coursework wherever and whenever you like.
 Plus, because of the rise in popularity of online learning, pursing your degree online may provide you experience with common online learning tools that you may use later in various teaching positions.

-Hybrid masters of adult learning programs allow students to take some courses online and others on campus.
+What is a Hybrid Masters in Adult Education?Hybrid masters of adult learning programs allow students to take some courses online and others on campus.
 This may provide you with the best of both worlds.
 You could take online courses around your schedule, but then attend others on campus to develop the camaraderie and friendships that may be lost through online learning.

 It’s important to consider your lifestyle and learning preferences to determine which of these types of programs would be a great fit for you.
 During your research, weigh the pros and cons of each, and consider the individual programs’ goals and approach to find your perfect match!

 Earning a masters in adult education degree may help you pursue a career in a number of different fields.
 Potential careers in adult education could include, but aren’t limited to teachers, program developers, administrators, advisors, and managers.
-If you’d like to teach adult learners in a classroom setting, you might consider pursuing a career as an adult literacy and high school equivalency diploma teacher. [i]Others who have earned their masters in adult education may want to help train and develop employees to meet the goals of organizations or businesses.
+If you’d like to teach adult learners in a classroom setting, you might consider pursuing a career as an adult literacy and high school equivalency diploma teacher.
+Others who have earned their masters in adult education may want to help train and develop employees to meet the goals of organizations or businesses.
 These individuals might become training and development managers.

 If these careers sound interesting to you, now may be a great time to enter the field.
-The United States Bureau of Labor Statistics (BLS) expects the number of adult literacy and high school equivalency diploma teachers to increase 7% for the years 2014 to 2024.
-That’s because immigration to the United States is expected to continue at the current rate and many immigrants don’t speak English well enough to find and keep employment.
-This trend, combined with the number of United States citizens who are illiterate, or didn’t graduate high school, means demand for ESL and high school equivalency diploma teachers is expected to continue rising.[ii]
+The United States Bureau of Labor Statistics (BLS) expects the number of adult literacy and high school equivalency diploma teachers to increase 12% for the years 2020 to 2030.(bls.gov) That’s because immigration to the United States is expected to continue at the current rate and many immigrants don’t speak English well enough to find and keep employment.
+This trend, combined with the number of United States citizens who are illiterate, or didn’t graduate high school, means demand for ESL and high school equivalency diploma teachers is expected to continue rising.

-The number of training and development managers is also expected to increase 7% during the same ten-year span because of society’s increasing reliance on innovative technology.
-New technology may mean that training programs and manuals will need to be rewritten to integrate features such as mobile learning and social media.vi While a bachelors degree is the typical requirement for an entry level position, some training and development manager positions do require a masters.v By earning your masters in adult education, you could be primed to take advantage of this opportunity and support adult learners in pursuit of their goals.
+The number of training and development managers is also expected to increase 11% during the same ten-year span because of society’s increasing reliance on innovative technology. (bls.gov) New technology may mean that training programs and manuals will need to be rewritten to integrate features such as mobile learning and social media.
+While a bachelors degree is the typical requirement for an entry level position, some training and development manager positions do require a masters.
+By earning your masters in adult education, you could be primed to take advantage of this opportunity and support adult learners in pursuit of their goals.